 As a sector that needs to be efficient in order to truly be cost effective, finding ways to make things run better, faster, and with a more informed approach is a big priority for manufacturers.

 Today, with the various technologies we have available to us — from artificial intelligence to robust data analytics platforms and the internet of things (IoT) — the manufacturing space is ready for optimization.
-But what exactly does that look like?
-That’s what we’d like to address today.
+But technology alone isn’t enough.
+Without the right ERP foundation — like Microsoft Dynamics 365 Finance & Operations — manufacturers struggle to bring these innovations together into a single, connected operation.

-In this article, we’re taking a close look at the manufacturing process — from sourcing to distribution — and looking at how technology can enhance each step of the journey.
+In this article, we’re taking a close look at the manufacturing process — from sourcing to distribution — and how F&O as an ERP solution underpins these technologies to enhance every step of the journey.

 Vendor management is about more than just building relationships with your suppliers.
 As a customer, you actually have the opportunity to help your vendors be more proactive in how they provide their products to you.
 For instance, if you have a system that’s consistently checking your inventory and proactively letting suppliers know when you will need a new order, they will have the time to prepare it and supply it before you run out.
 This means that you can avoid stalling your operations due to a shortage of raw materials.